SovereignCloudStack/website/_i18n/en/_posts/blog/2024-02-05-sdn-scalability.md

 ## SDN stack

-In this section we will take a look at the more software components needed to implement SDN in Openstack.
+In this section we will take a look at more software components needed to implement SDN in OpenStack.

 ### Neutron